rus-zhu/yacht-game/README.md

 ## To Do

+[X] Check that the score is being rendered as desired

+[ ] Refactor the YachtController category assignment code

-* Full House validation broken (see disabled test)
+[ ] Full House validation broken (see disabled test)

-* Categories can currently be assigned to multiple times, need to constrain to only once per category per round
+[ ] Categories can currently be assigned to multiple times, need to constrain to only once per category per round

-* Introduce "Die" as a value object (to replace Integer)
+[ ] Introduce "Die" as a value object (to replace Integer)